Table of Contents

 Morakniv knives represent one of the best values in outdoor knives.

 They are sturdy, comfortable knives that are meant for use.
-Their thick spine allows it to be used as a skinning knife as well as general use.
+Their thick spine allows it to be used as a skinning knife as well as for general use.

 The carbon steel blade means that a very sharp edge is easy to maintain.